 Reflexes and age

-Reflexes do slow with age.
-Physical changes in nerve fibers slow the speed of conduction.
+Reaction times do slow with age.
+Physical changes in nerve fibers slow the speed of

 And the parts of the brain involved in motor control lose cells over time.
 But the

-effect of age on reflexes and reaction time varies tremendously from person to person.
+effect of age on reflexes and reaction time varies greatly from person to person.

 Remember the saying: If you don't use it, you'll lose it.